John Taiaroa

-John Grey "Jack" Taiaroa (16 September 1862 – 31 December 1907), of Ngāi Tahu descent, was a New Zealand rugby union player.
-A halfback, he played nine matches for the New Zealand national team in 1884—the warm-up in Wellington and all eight matches of the tour of New South Wales; New Zealand won all eight games.
-There were no test matches on the tour, as there was not yet an Australian national team, and would not be until 1903.
+John Grey Taiaroa (16 September 1862 – 31 December 1907), of Ngāi Tahu descent, was a New Zealand rugby union player.
+A halfback, he played nine matches for New Zealand in 1884—the warm-up in Wellington and all eight matches of the tour of New South Wales; New Zealand won all eight games.
+There were no test matches on the tour, as Australia did not play their first test match until 1899.
+Taiaroa was the highest try scorer of the tour.

 Born in Otakou, the son of Hōri Kerei Taiaroa, a New Zealand Member of Parliament, Taiaroa played school-boy rugby for Otago Boys' High School and then for the Otago provincial side.
 He went on to set a national record in the long jump and represent Hawke's Bay in first-class cricket during the 1890s as an attacking batsman.

 In 1886 Taiaroa hit the headlines after signing his father's name on a promissory note.
 Despite a warrant being issued for his arrest, it was not served and the charges were later dropped.

 He spent most of his working life as a lawyer in Hastings.
 He was accidentally drowned in Otago Harbour on 31 December 1907 and his body was recovered at Karitane beach two weeks later.